-Black holes could have been relegated to the mathematics of relativity and remained a physical absurdity.
+Black holes could have been relegated to mathematics and remained a physical absurdity.
 They were the outcome of a thought experiment, a fantastical imagining.
 Imagine matter crushed to a point.
 Don’t ask how.
 Just imagine that.
 But nature thought of a way to make them by killing off massive stars.
-These dead stars collapse under their own weight so catastrophically that even light gets dragged down the hole casting a shadow on the sky.
-That shadow is the event horizon, left behind as an archeological record while the stellar material continues to fall to an unknown fate.
-We have never seen a black hole before.
-No telescope of any kind has ever taken a picture of a black hole before.
-Today (April 10th) the world paused in awe for the reveal of humanity’s first image of a black hole event horizon taken by a composite telescope the size of the whole Earth.
+These dead stars collapse under their own weight so catastrophically that even light gets dragged down the hole, casting a shadow on the sky.
+That shadow is the event horizon, left behind while the stellar material continues to fall to an unknown fate.
+For the first time in human history, we have seen a black hole.
+The image was captured by Event Horizon Telescope, a composite telescope the size of the whole Earth.

 Director of Sciences Janna Levin invites Dr. Sheperd Doeleman, Director of the Event Horizon Telescope, and theoretical physicist Prof. Andrew Strominger to consider the staggering implications of event horizons from astrophysics to the theory of everything.